 Port Ellen Warehouses and Maltings seen from the Ferry

 Kilchoman (pronounced kilhoman) is a Farm Distillery and the first to be built on Islay for 124 years.
 It is the 8th distillery on the Island and opened in 2004.
 The whole production process is done on Islay including growing their own Barley on the Island.
 The location of the distillery is near Loch Gorm and only 500 metres (as the crow flies) from Machir bay on the Atlantic Ocean.
 The perfect ingredients for another great Islay Malt.

 If all goes as planned Gartbreck Distillery will become Islay's ninth distillery.
-Conversion of the current farm-buildings, south of Bowmore on the shore of Loch Indaal, is planned to start in May 2014 while production will start in the Autumn of 2015.
+Conversion of the current farm-buildings, south of Bowmore on the shore of Loch Indaal, is planned to start in Spring 2016 while production will start in the Autumn of 2017.
 Gartbreck Distillery will produce 100% peated single malt whisky from its two fire-heated copper pot stills, which are unique to Islay.
 They anticipate that around 20% of the whisky produced will be made using Islay barley, with the remainder shipped over from mainland Scotland.
 The distillery, which will run six days a week, will produce an initial 60,000 litres of alcohol per year, and feature its own on-site floor maltings and kiln.

 The Northern Distillery of Bunnahabhain at the Sound of Islay